-Our cinema can be rented for private screenings, premieres, work-in-progress screenings, DCP tests, week-long runs and Oscar qualifying runs.
+Our cinema can be rented for private screenings, premieres, Oscar qualifying runs, work-in-progress screenings, DCP tests, and week-long runs.

 See our Rental page for more information.